dgoffredo/picoro/README.md

 use with the Raspberry Pi Pico W.  Coroutines that use this library are intended to be scheduled by the Pico C SDK's `pico_async_context_poll` library.

-Picoro consists of the following, most of which live in `namespace picoro`:
+Picoro consists of the following, all of which live in `namespace picoro`:

 - [#include <picoro/coroutine.h>][15] defines `class Coroutine<Value>`, a
   coroutine that `co_return`s a `Value`.
 Use this as the return type of any